jayunit100/k8sprototypes/2020kubecon/iptables-save-calico.md

     -A KUBE-FORWARD -m conntrack --ctstate INVALID -j DROP
 ```

-Similar to the above, we use 0x4000 as the makr for ACCEPTING traffic.
+Similar to the above, we use 0x4000 as the mark for ACCEPTING traffic.
 This is traffic that has been masked earlier on.
 See the NAT table.
 ```
     -A KUBE-FORWARD -m comment --comment "kubernetes forwarding rules" -m mark --mark 0x4000/0x4000 -j ACCEPT
 ```